 Application to terminals

 Two properties defined for a terminal configuration influence traversability-based traces: directionality and valid paths.
-Directionality dictates which way a trace can travel through a device.
+Directionality dictates which way a trace can travel through a feature.
 Directional confines a trace to only travel in one terminal and out the other.
 Bidirectional allows a trace to go in both and out both.
-Within a device with terminals, there are paths between each and every terminal.
-To restrict what paths a trace can travel within a device, valid paths are defined.
+Within a feature with terminals, there are paths between each and every terminal.
+To restrict what paths a trace can travel, valid paths are defined.

 Connectivity-based traces are not subject to the behavior associated with directional terminals nor the valid paths defined for a configuration.
-A device with terminals is treated as a single point without terminals in a connectivity-based trace.
+A device or junction object with terminals is treated as a single feature without terminals in a connectivity-based trace.
 Traversability-based traces are subject to both directionality and valid paths.

-On a source-based network, once a Subnetwork, Subnetwork Controller, or Downstream trace travels in through the nonupstream terminal of a device and out through the upstream terminal, it can not travel in through the upstream terminal, and out through the nonupstream terminal of another device.
+On a source-based network, once a Subnetwork, Subnetwork Controller, or Downstream trace travels in through the nonupstream terminal of a device or junction object and out through the upstream terminal, it cannot travel in through the upstream terminal, and out through the nonupstream terminal of another feature.
 The opposite goes for sink-based networks.

 The image below represents a small source-based subnetwork:

 - White and black square—Two-terminal